hrachovcovat/english/09-layout-second/index.md

 #### Brand name
 > Original name of the company is **'Glamping Pyskočely'**.

-I changed the name to **'Mezi buky'**.
-Translation to english is something like 'among the beech trees'.
-In colony where the accommodation lies are more than 250 years old beeches.
-I wanted to express the nature also in the name because like we know, almost nobody knows the word glamping and people can't connect it with nature.
-So I decided not to use this word and express it in a different way.
+I wanted to express the nature in the name because like we know, almost nobody knows the word glamping and people can't connect it with nature.
+So I decided not to use this word and express it in a different way so I changed the name to **'Mezi buky'**.
+Translation to english is something like **'among/between the beech trees'**.
+The reason is that in colony where the houses lies are more than 250 years old beeches.
+The word ‚mezi‘/‘among‘ can symbolize the border between world where everyone hurry somewhere and the world/place where people can concentrate on themselves, on their loved ones and presence.

-#### Logo?? for an opinion-_-
+#### Logo sketches